nicotsx/ironmount/README.md

 ## Intro

-Ironmount is a backup automation platform that helps you protect your data across multiple storage backends.
-Built on top of Restic, it provides an intuitive web interface to schedule, manage, and monitor encrypted backups of your remote storage.
-With support for Docker integration, Ironmount makes it easy to backup your container volumes automatically.
+Ironmount is a backup automation tool that helps you save your data across multiple storage backends.
+Built on top of Restic, it provides an modern web interface to schedule, manage, and monitor encrypted backups of your remote storage.

 ### Features

-- 💾&nbsp; **Automated backups** with encryption, compression and retention policies powered by Restic
+- &nbsp; **Automated backups** with encryption, compression and retention policies powered by Restic
-- 📅&nbsp; **Flexible scheduling** using cron expressions for automated backup jobs
+- &nbsp; **Flexible scheduling** For automated backup jobs with fine-grained retention policies
-- 🔐&nbsp; **End-to-end encryption** ensuring your data is always protected
+- &nbsp; **End-to-end encryption** ensuring your data is always protected
-- 📦&nbsp; **Snapshot management** with retention policies to optimize storage usage
-- 📊&nbsp; **Monitoring and statistics** to track backup health and storage usage
-- ✅&nbsp; **Multi-protocol support**: Backup from NFS, SMB, WebDAV, or local directories
+- &nbsp; **Multi-protocol support**: Backup from NFS, SMB, WebDAV, or local directories
-- 🔍&nbsp; **Health checks** and automatic recovery to ensure backup reliability

 ## Installation